Privacy Act of 1974: Issues of scope

 The Privacy Act does apply to the records of every "individual," defined as "a citizen of the United States or an alien lawfully admitted for permanent residence" but the Privacy Act only applies to records held by an "agency".
 Therefore, the records held by courts, executive components, or non-agency government entities are not subject to the provisions in the Privacy Act and there is no right to these records.

 On January 25, 2017, President Trump signed an executive order that eliminates Privacy Act protections for foreigners.
 Section 14 of Trump's "Enhancing Public Safety" executive order directs federal agencies to "ensure that their privacy policies exclude persons who are not United States citizens or lawful permanent residents from the protections of the Privacy Act regarding personally identifiable information" to the extent consistent with applicable law.

 Exemptions

+Broad exemptions of the Act include "routine [agency] use" of data, which can be claimed under a general "compatible" purpose.
+However, this can result in "mission creep" of a agency's database extending beyond its original stated goals.

+The Act also forbade agencies from collecting information about people's First Amendment activities.

 Following the controversial Passenger Name Record (PNR) agreement signed with the European Union (EU) in 2007, the Bush administration provided an exemption for the Department of Homeland Security and the Arrival and Departure Information System (ADIS) from the U.S. Privacy Act.
 ADIS is intended to authorize people to travel only after PNR and API (Advance Passenger Information) data has been checked and cleared through a US agency watchlist.
 The Automated Targeting System is also to be exempted.
-The Privacy Act does not protect non-US persons, which is problematic for the exchange of Passenger Name Record information between the US and the European Union.
+The Privacy Act does not protect non-US persons without lawful permanent residency in the US, which is problematic for the exchange of Passenger Name Record information between the US and the European Union.

+Limitations

+The passing of the Privacy Act was a rushed bipartisan effort, with compromises made when combining the House and Senate versions of the bill.